-Further information about the settings of the digital inputs can be found in section 8.3.1.6 "Digital inputs" on page 32.
+Further information about the settings of the digital inputs can be found in section 8.6.1.6 "Digital inputs" on page 27.

-7.10 RC protection for relay
+7.8 RC protection for relay

 When connecting to the relays, note that inductive loads must be suppressed.
-If this is not possible, the relay contact on the device terminal must be protected by an RC protective circuit / interference suppression element
+If this is not possible, the relay contact on the device terminal must be protected by an RC protective circuit / interference suppression element.

+If devices with inductive loads from a nominal current of 1 A are connected to a relay, the contacts in the relay may become bonded.
 Thus, the device will operate in an uncontrolled manner.
 To prevent bonding if the load circuit suffers a short-circuit, the relays must be protected separately on the maximum relay switching current.